History of Jimmy Fallon in Timeline

 Jimmy Fallon

-Jimmy Fallon is an American comedian, actor, television host, singer, writer, and producer, most notably recognized for his work in television.
+Jimmy Fallon is an American comedian, television host, actor, singer, writer, and producer, widely recognized for his contributions to television.
 He gained prominence as a cast member on Saturday Night Live (1998-2004).
-Later, he hosted Late Night with Jimmy Fallon (2009-2014) before becoming the host of The Tonight Show Starring Jimmy Fallon, solidifying his place in late-night television.
+He later hosted Late Night with Jimmy Fallon (2009-2014) before taking over as the host of The Tonight Show Starring Jimmy Fallon.
+His career is marked by comedy, impressions, musical performances, and celebrity interviews.

 On September 19, 1974, James Thomas Fallon was born.
-He later became an American comedian, television host, actor, singer, writer, and producer.
+He is an American comedian, television host, actor, singer, writer, and producer.

-In 1992, Jimmy Fallon graduated from Saugerties High School, where he participated in stage productions and was a class social director.
+In 1992, Jimmy Fallon graduated from Saugerties High School, where he was a performer in stage productions and class social director.

 1995: Moves to Los Angeles to Pursue Comedy